nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Deleting a tasks while all tasks are being shown

     1. Prerequisites: List all tasks using the `tasks` command.
-Multiple students in the list.
+Multiple tasks in the list.

     1. Test case: `deleteTask 1`<br>
        Expected: First tasks is deleted from the list.
 Details of the deleted task shown in the status message.

     1. Test case: `deleteTask 0`<br>
-       Expected: No student is deleted.
+       Expected: No task is deleted.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `deleteTask`, `deleteTask x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.